sugaryourcoffee/vimnote/doc/development-notes.md

 To format a table it has to by visually selected.
 Then `:FormatTable` will format it to a multiline table.

+To programatically get the visual selection we can use

+    normal `<y`>

+which will yank the selected text to the **0** buffer.
+We can retrieve the selection with

+    let selection = @0

+The lines are separated with `^@` wich is Vim's `\n` and we can split up the selection into lines with

+    let lines = split(selection, '\n')

+Next we have to determine the maximum length of each column value.
+To retrieve the columns we need to

+* determine the column separator
+* split each line into columns
+* group the lines column values
+* determine the maximum column width of each column

+The table width should not exceed 80 characters.
+So we have to distribute the table colum widths to not exceed 80 characters.

+* determine the width of each column
+* split each column value in multiple lines if neccessary so the column value fits into the column width

+Now we have prepared the columns and are ready to create the table.

+* start the table with a dashed line over the width of the table
+* use the first non-empty line as the header
+* underline the header values with a dashed line with the column width
+* write the columns of each line respecting the column width.
+If neccessary fill with blanks
+* separate each line with a blank line
+* After the last line print a dashed line over the width of the table

+Finally replace the old table with the newly created table.

 Compile to PDF
 --------------
 To distribute our document we have to convert it to a document format that can